oscal-compass/compliance-trestle/CONTRIBUTING.md

 ### Merge approval

 The project maintainers use LGTM (Looks Good To Me) in comments on the code review to indicate acceptance.

-A change requires LGTMs from one of the maintainers.
+A change requires LGTMs from at least two reviewers.
+One of the reviewers must be a [`CODEOWNER`](./.github/CODEOWNERS).

 For a list of the maintainers, see the [maintainers](https://oscal-compass.github.io/compliance-trestle/maintainers/) page.